|

 5. lizard

-relatively long-bodied reptile with usually two pairs of legs and a tapering tail
+relatively long-bodied reptile with legs and a tapering tail

 As much mud in the streets as if the waters had but newly retired from the face of the earth, and it would not be wonderful to meet a Megalosaurus, forty feet long or so, waddling like an elephantine lizard up Holborn Hill.